 The color charts on chlorine (hypochlorite), chlorine dioxide and iodine solutions indicate concentrations from 5ppm up to 10000ppm.

-Use our hydrogen peroxide dilution calculator to take the guesswork out of making up accurate sanitizer solutions.
+Use our chlorine bleach ppm dilution calculator to take the guesswork out of making up accurate sanitizer solutions.

 - Strength of your chlorine bleach (%)